AdobeDocs/marketo.nl-NL/help/marketo/product-docs/additional-apps/seo/understanding-seo/understanding-the-seo-dashboard-seo-snapshot.md

 ![](assets/image2014-9-17-21-3a37-3a1.png)

-Laten we nu eens kijken naar de [!UICONTROL Recommendations] van dit dashboard.
+Laten we de [!UICONTROL Recommendations] van dit dashboard.

 >[!MORELIKETHIS]
 >